privkey/client/src/README.md

 Cryptographic Source Code
 ======
 PrivKey includes OpenPGPjs (http://www.openpgpgjs.org) in order to fullfill its cryptographic functionality.
-This directory _src/_ contains its source code in an uncompressed manner.
+This directory _src/_ contains the source code in an uncompressed manner.
 It can be reviewed for correct functionality.

 For better performance it is compressed into a single file _openpgpg.js_.